retched/ZC-USPSRestful/README.md

 ### Version/Release History

 - 1.6.0: [Download](https://github.com/retched/ZC-USPSRestful/releases/tag/v1.6.0)
   Resolved an issue with the calculation of services and add-ons.
 Moved OAuth session tokens to database.
 Handling days now more visible to customers as they are added to delivery estimates.
+Fixed "stuck" configuration issue that occurred when upgrading an encapsulated install.
 - 1.5.2: [Download](https://github.com/retched/ZC-USPSRestful/releases/tag/v1.5.2)
   Resolved issues regarding international packages and letters being missing from quotes.
 - 1.5.1: [Download](https://github.com/retched/ZC-USPSRestful/releases/tag/v1.5.1)